luispky/OptimizationForArtificialIntelligence-UniTS/README.md

 ### Project Description

-🔍 This project addresses the problem of evolving strategies for the Iterated Prisoner's Dilemma.
-The Iterated Prisoner's Dilemma is a game in which two players interact repeatedly, and in each round they can choose to cooperate or defect.
-The players receive a payoff based on their choices, and the game is played for a certain number of rounds.
-The goal is to maximize the total payoff over the course of the game.
-Here, the aim is to evolve strategies that outperform those presented in the computer tournament described in the [Effective Choice in the Prisoner’s Dilemma](https://www.jstor.org/stable/173932) paper by Robert Axelrod.
+🔍 This project explores the evolution of strategies for the *Iterated Prisoner’s Dilemma* (IPD), a repeated game where two players independently choose to either **cooperate** or **defect** in each turn.
+Payoffs depend on both players’ decisions, and the objective is to **maximize the cumulative payoff** across many turns.

+The work is inspired by Robert Axelrod’s influential computer tournaments described in [*Effective Choice in the Prisoner’s Dilemma*](https://www.jstor.org/stable/173932), in which:

+* `N` strategies (15 in Axelrod’s first tournament) compete in a **round-robin** format, including self-play.
+* Each match lasts a **stochastic number of turns**.
+* Final scores are averaged over multiple tournaments (e.g., 5 runs in Axelrod’s study) to ensure **robust evaluation**.

+🔧 **Key Contributions**:

+* Introduced **additional strategies** beyond Axelrod’s original set.
+* Used **Genetic Algorithms (GAs)** and **Evolutionary Strategies (ES)** to evolve players with the aim of discovering adaptive and competitive behavior.
+* Evaluated evolved strategies against fixed players to assess relative performance, with a focus on **learning dynamics** in addition to outperforming baseline strategies.

 ### Project Structure